ArtBasketAI/ab-docs/content/docs/north-star-metric.md

 In a comic book, a panel is a distinct segment of the page containing an illustration or a sequence of illustrations depicting a particular moment in the story.
 Panels are typically bordered by lines or gutters, which separate them from adjacent panels.
 They serve as the building blocks of the visual narrative, conveying actions, dialogue, emotions, and other story elements.

+#### Breadth

-**Breadth:** Number of New Creators
+***Number of New Creators***

-Marketing Campaigns: Launch targeted marketing campaigns to attract new creators to the platform, emphasizing the ease of use and quality of AI-generated comics.
+**Marketing Campaigns:** Launch targeted marketing campaigns to attract new creators to the platform, emphasizing the ease of use and quality of AI-generated comics.

 **Partnership with Well-Known Creators:** Collaborate with well-known creators in the comic industry to showcase the platform's capabilities and encourage their followers to try creating comics on ArtBasket AI.

-Free Trial for Premium Features: Offer a free trial period for premium features to new sign-ups, incentivizing creators to explore the platform’s full capabilities.
+**Free Trial for Premium Features:** Offer a free trial period for premium features to new sign-ups, incentivizing creators to explore the platform’s full capabilities.

+#### Depth

-**Depth:** Average Number of Panels Generated/Comic/Creator AI-Assisted Story Development: Provide AI tools that help creators expand their story ideas into full-fledged narratives, encouraging more detailed comic creation.
+***Average Number of Panels Generated/Comic/Creator***

+**AI-Assisted Story Development:** Provide AI tools that help creators expand their story ideas into full-fledged narratives, encouraging more detailed comic creation.

-Customizable AI Art Styles: Allow creators to select and customize AI-generated art styles for their comics, encouraging them to create more panels to match their vision.
+**Customizable AI Art Styles:** Allow creators to select and customize AI-generated art styles for their comics, encouraging them to create more panels to match their vision.

-Template Library Access: Offer access to a diverse library of templates for different comic genres and formats, facilitating creators in producing more panels by reducing the effort needed to start from scratch.
+**Template Library Access:** Offer access to a diverse library of templates for different comic genres and formats, facilitating creators in producing more panels by reducing the effort needed to start from scratch.

 **Frequency:** Number of Comic Projects Initiated or Continued/Creator/Month Regular Creative Challenges: Host regular challenges or competitions with themes or prompts to encourage creators to start new projects or continue existing ones.

-Project Milestone Reminders: Send reminders or motivational messages to creators about their project milestones, encouraging regular engagement with their work.
+**Project Milestone Reminders:** Send reminders or motivational messages to creators about their project milestones, encouraging regular engagement with their work.

-Progress Tracking Features: Implement features that allow creators to track their progress and set goals for their projects, motivating them to frequently engage with the platform.
+**Progress Tracking Features:** Implement features that allow creators to track their progress and set goals for their projects, motivating them to frequently engage with the platform.

+#### Efficiency

-**Efficiency:** % of Creators Satisfied with AI-Generated Outputs Real-time Feedback on AI Outputs: Implement a system for creators to provide immediate feedback on AI-generated panels, allowing for quick iterations and improvements.
+***% of Creators Satisfied with AI-Generated Outputs***

+**Real-time Feedback on AI Outputs:** Implement a system for creators to provide immediate feedback on AI-generated panels, allowing for quick iterations and improvements.

-Educational Resources: Provide tutorials, guides, and best practices for effectively using AI features, improving the likelihood of creators achieving satisfactory results.
+**Educational Resources:** Provide tutorials, guides, and best practices for effectively using AI features, improving the likelihood of creators achieving satisfactory results.

-Creator Support Services: Offer responsive customer support and technical assistance for creators facing issues with AI-generated comics, ensuring a smooth creation process.
+**Creator Support Services:** Offer responsive customer support and technical assistance for creators facing issues with AI-generated comics, ensuring a smooth creation process.

 ## Reflection